 Our training started by viewing a short film on how to operate the Segway and then getting fitted for helmets.
 I usually require a child-size hat and was sure our instructors would never have a helmet to fit me.
 My fears were unfounded.
 The Segway HT is cool, but the helmets made us all look pretty “dorky.”

 Our Segways were lined up waiting for us, leaning against the back wall of the indoor training course.
 We were asked to select one with an appropriate adjustable handlebar height.
-Being a mere 5 foot tall, mine of course, needed adjusted all of the way down.
+Being a mere 5 foot tall, mine of course, needed to adjust all of the ways down.

 Mounting my Segway was the most difficult part of the training for me.
 In order to make the self-adjusting balancing system work, the Segway must be turned on prior to stepping onto it.
 Inserting the key until the smiley face LED on the handlebar panel turns green engages the device’s “dynamic stabilization.”
 Just like magic, the Segway becomes capable of staying upright all by itself!